Symmetric improved estimators for multipoint vertex functions: Symmetric improved estimators

 We also define auxiliary correlators where some operators are replaced by $q_i^{(\dagger)}$, and the corresponding 1PR contributions are subtracted as in \Eq{eq:G_bullet_def}.
 We denote such correlators using bullets (`$\bullet$') instead of dots (`$\cdot$') in the superscript and define them as

-where $x_n \in \{ \bullet, \cdot, n\}$.
+where $x_n \in \{ \bullet, \cdot, n\}$. $X_n$ and $\Sigma_n$ are left (right) multiplied for odd (even) $n$, as they correspond to an annihilation (creation) operator in the original 4p correlator [\Eq{eq:est_G4_def}].
+This definition will be used repeatedly in the derivation of improved estimators.
 Note that $X_n$ and $\Sigma_n$ are left (right) multiplied for odd (even) indices, reflecting the absence or presence of a dagger in the corresponding operator of the parent correlator [\Eq{eq:est_G4_def}].
 One can apply this definition recursively to evaluate auxiliary correlators with multiple bullets in the superscript, e.g.,